Just what do you know about your customers?

 You have to be genuinely interested….

-The problem with this is that if you aren’t curious you don’t explore, and question, and look and observe and learn.
+The problem with this is that if you aren’t curious, you don’t explore, question, look, observe and learn.
 And at the heart of knowledge lies opportunity, the golden nuggets that you are looking to unearth.